Am I Getting Enough Protein?Lisa Kilgour, Nutritionist

 I think we need to look at our protein powders a little differently, especially if your protein powder is causing nausea or gas.
 So, instead of just looking at price and taste, start with quality and your body will thank you.

 Botanica’s Perfect Protein is a whole food protein, made with coconut, quinoa, and sprouted brown rice…and includes all of those important digestion helpers.
-Add it to your favourite smoothie, yogurt, or have on its own for an extra protein punch.
+Add it to your favorite smoothie, yogurt, or have on its own for an extra protein punch.